 If the patient has made a lasting power of attorney that covers personal welfare, you must consider the views of anyone who has legal authority to make a decision on the patient’s behalf, e.g., a lasting power of attorney that covers personal welfare, or who has been appointed to represent them.
 Likewise, if the Court of Protection has appointed a deputy to make welfare decisions on behalf of the patient, that person must be consulted in relation to disclosures of confidential information.

+Please contact the IG team who will be able to advise and let you know if there is another legal basis that can be applied

 7.4.4.
 Requests for Information on Patients or Staff